laurentkeller/anttrackingUNIL/readme.md

 ## Information:

-The repository https://github.com/laurentkeller/anttrackingUNIL contains tools for the processing and analysis of automated tracking data
+The repository https://github.com/laurentkeller/anttrackingUNIL contains tools for the processing and analysis of automated tracking data.

 ## Pipeline installation instructions (linux only)

 The project contains a cmake build system.
 Preferably cmake is used, because it allows to install the header files, so the trk-vid-overlay project (which also contains a cmake build system) can be compiled very easily as well.
 The minimum cmake version required is 3.10, but it might be possible to use an older version.
 In that case, the first line in the file anttrackingUNIL/CMakeLists.txt needs to be changed accordingly. cmake can be downloaded here: cmake.org or on ubuntu via "sudo apt install cmake".